bigskysoftware/hypermedia-systems-book/ch07-a-dynamic-archive-ui.typ

 #index[CSS transitions]
-It turns out that there is a native HTML technology for smoothing out changes on an element from one state to another: the CSS Transitions API, the same one that we discussed in Chapter 4.
+It turns out that there is a native HTML technology for smoothing out changes on an element from one state to another: the CSS Transitions API, the same one that we discussed in @ch04.
 Using CSS Transitions, you can smoothly animate an element between different styling by using the `transition` property.

 If you look back at our CSS definition of the `.progress-bar` class, you will